Chapter 1 - Easy as Falling

 Val allowed her attention to fall back to the matter at hand, she gave herself slack to work, and stepped through the inner hatch into the Facility.
 Un-deployed orbital defense cannons lined the walls, each nearly as large as the Messenger far above.
 The Cannons themselves were worth a fortune, but it would be an impossibility to get them into orbit now, with the facilities cargo-hangers buried in molten sludge.
 The targeting control boards, focusing crystals, and the power-storage batteries however, could each easily be removed from the units, and carried back in the duffle-bags she had brought with her.

 Salvage.
 Salvage from a blasted rock, a payday just waiting to happen.

 “Looks like we found our payday Captain.”
 Val confirmed with a smile.

 “I told you.
 Easy as falling.”
 Bauta responded confidently.

 “Easy as falling Captain.”
 Val agreed.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Matthew DobsonWrite a Review